mrchrisster/MiSTer_SAM/README.md

 ## Installation

-- The easiest way to install SAM is launch `update_all.sh` menu, select "Unofficial Scripts" and select "Mister Super Attract Mode".
+- The easiest way to install SAM is launch `update_all.sh` menu, select "Tools & Scripts" and select "Mister Super Attract Mode".
 After running update_all, you will have a file called `MiSter_SAM_on.sh` in the Scripts folder.
 Run `MiSter_SAM_on.sh` and wait until SAM is fully installed/updated.
 You can configure SAM from the menu by running `MiSTer_SAM_on.sh` and pushing up.

 or